altaf-creator/altaf-creator/README.md

-## 👋 Hey!
-I'm Altaf
+### 👋 Hey there, I'm Altaf! aka [altaf-creator](https://github.com/altaf-creator/).

-I am a programmer who do code for fun.
+I'm a programmer who likes to make games, websites, Discord Bots and do code for fun.

+---

-## 🚀 Languages that I mastered (not really)
+### ⚡ Languages that I mastered (not really)
 - Visual Basic
 - HTML
 - CSS